manusser/ReactJS-Components/README.md

 import CryptoAPI from './CryptoAPI'
 ```

-Now you can use it:
+Now you can use it via:
 ```jsx
 <CryptoAPI name="bitcoin" />
 ```